-Review of the Allocation Policy: Housing Opportunities (2015)
+Review of the Allocation Policy: Housing Opportunities (2022)

-The allocation of state-subsidised housing developed by the City of Cape Town is governed by the Allocation Policy: Housing Opportunities.
-Subsequent to the approval of this policy by Council in March 2015, various operational and policy challenges were identified that only became apparent through the implementation of the policy.
-The Human Settlements Directorate therefore embarked on a policy review process to address the latter limitations and to enhance the policy principles of fairness, transparency and equity.
+The allocation of state-subsidised housing developed by the City of Cape Town is governed by the City's Allocation Policy: Housing Opportunities.
+The latest revision of this policy was approved by Council in March 2022.
+In order to continuously optimise the principles of fairness, transparency and equity in relation to beneficiary selection, the policy will undergo its next review in 2025.

 This is a key policy within the Human Settlements Directorate as it sets out the criteria and procedures to follow in terms of the allocation of state-subsidised housing opportunities within the City of Cape Town, which include both ownership and rental tenure.
-A part of the review process, policy provisions for the unlawful occupation of Council rental housing units have been incorporated to ensure a holistic approach to the allocation of public rental housing units in particular.
-The revised Allocation Policy: Housing Opportunities was approved by Council in March 2022.
-A series of internal standard operating procedures have been drafted to assist officials with the implementation of the Allocation Policy principles.
+A series of internal standard operating procedures have been drafted to assist officials with the implementation of the Allocation Policy principles, which will also be reviewed to ensure alignment to the revised policy once approved by Council.

-- Affordable Housing Policy
+Affordable Housing Policy